cougargrades/web/README.md

 [indev] University of Houston service for students

 ## Indev ⚠
 cougar-grades is in private early development and the master branch will get very dirty as a result.
-This means commits probably won't work if cloned and tried building.
+This means commits probably won't work if cloned and tried building because undocumented changes could've been made.

 ## Project modules
 - `importer/` Python script to process a collection of CSV files into .db and .sql files for importing into the webserver module